jcarlen/WineCatalogs/FineTuneTraining/FineTuneTraining.md

 ### 4)  Create some new training data

 I did this in two ways

-i) Using Rtesseract GetBoxes I extracted very high confidence words (saving corresponding text and image files).
-I checked enough to think that they were trustworthy, and then created many more. ii) Using Rtesseract GetBoxes I extracted low confidence words with characters of interests (e.g. 3's and 8's which tend to get mixed up).
+- i) Using Rtesseract GetBoxes I extracted very high confidence words (saving corresponding text and image files).
+I checked enough to think that they were trustworthy, and then created many more.
+- ii) Using Rtesseract GetBoxes I extracted low confidence words with characters of interests (e.g. 3's and 8's which tend to get mixed up).
 I fixed them by hand, so only about 100 of them total.
 See sections 3-5 of wine_truth.R (attached) which is my code for creating tiff and text file pairs.
 Notice the tiff files are changed to ".tif" and the corresponding text files are changed to ".gt.txt".

-All are then moved to ocrd-train-master/data/train/
+- All are then moved to ocrd-train-master/data/train/

 - There's a way to create new training data using fonts but I didn't try it out since it's not useful for my application.

+### 5) Train

-### 5) make training
+    make training

-From within ocrd-train-master.
-First builds box and .lstmf files.
+- From within ocrd-train-master.
+- First builds box and .lstmf files.
 Terminal output should show this happening.
-Divides the training data into a train and test set (default 90/10 split) Creates a merged unicharset from English and the training data Creates a starter .traineddata file with combine_lang_model
+- Divides the training data into a train and test set (default 90/10 split)
+- Creates a merged unicharset from English and the training data
-	could base on the eng charset with --input_unicharset langdata_lstm-master/eng/eng.unicharset if for some reason you wanted to bypass creating a merged unicharset Trains the model with lstmtraining
+- Creates a starter .traineddata file with combine_lang_model could base on the eng charset with --input_unicharset langdata_lstm-master/eng/eng.unicharset if for some reason you wanted to bypass creating a merged unicharset
-	checkpoints go to data/checkpoints. foo checkpoint names show character error and iteration there's a flag to congrol the iteratons --max_iterations 1000 Turn the model into a final model with lstmtraining --stop_training Output is data/foo.traineddata - check the size it should be slightly larger than the eng.traineddata file it was built off
+- Trains the model with lstmtraining checkpoints go to data/checkpoints. foo checkpoint names show character error and iteration there's a flag to congrol the iteratons --max_iterations 1000
+- Turn the model into a final model with lstmtraining --stop_training Output is data/foo.traineddata - check the size it should be slightly larger than the eng.traineddata file it was built off